 - Wasabi paste and soy sauce: Wasabi paste is a classic ahi tuna seasoning.
 Mixing wasabi paste and soy sauce creates a lovely marinade of savory, salty and slightly spicy flavors.
 Use San-J Shoyu to give your tuna steak a more elevated taste.

 - Tamari: Tamari has a umami-rich and more complex taste than typical soy sauce.
 A dash of San-J Tamari will be enough to take your ahi tuna steak to the next level.
+San-J Umami Tamari Splash is another perfect way to add excitement to your dish with boosted flavors.

 - Teriyaki sauce: Whether you’re crafting a teriyaki poke bowl or just crave that signature teriyaki taste, marinating your ahi tuna in a bit of San-J Teriyaki Sauce before cooking it will give it a mouthwatering flavor.